Are you looking to install a home security system for your home or workplace?

 A wireless camera has several advantages over its wired counterpart:

-Easy to move to a different position
+Easy to move to a different position.

 Choose wireless cameras if you have a strong Wi-Fi connection.
-If your signal undergoes intermittent fluctuations, then this is not for you.
+If your signal undergoes intermittent fluctuations, this camera may not be for you.

 How Do ADT Wireless Security Cameras Work?

-Once powered and connected to WiFi, your ADT wireless camera will send audio and video signals to your phone or cloud storage.
-What makes ADT special is its integration with the ADT mobile app.
+Once powered and connected to WiFi, your ADT wireless camera sends audio and video signals to your phone or cloud storage.
+What makes ADT unique is its integration with the ADT mobile app.

-Frequently Asked Questions
+Frequently Asked Questions About Security Cameras

 How Long Do Security Cameras Record?